sebvannistel/PolyglotSubs-Kodi/README.md

 ## Contributing

 We welcome contributions!
+Install the development dependencies with `pip install -r requirements-dev.txt` and run `pre-commit run --all-files` to lint your code before submitting.
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to report issues, suggest features, and submit pull requests.

 ## Icon